rodri2d2/iTunesTop100/README.md

 ![Swift Version](https://img.shields.io/badge/Swift-5.3-F16D39.svg?style=flat)

-A simple app that loads a song listwhere you can create notebook and notes inside it.
-This a pretty simple but functional app.
+A simple app that loads a song list based on iTunes RSS Generator.
+This is a pretty simple but functional app.

 ## Main goals for the v1.0